 What is 10,000 Lives?

 10,000 Lives is a University of Birmingham appeal that will provide life-changing opportunities for 10,000 young people.
-Drawing together initiatives across the spectrum of fundraising, volunteering and outreach, the appeal will aim to raise the aspirations of young people aged 11-18, enhance the learning experience of current students, and give alumni aged up to 25 the best possible start to their careers after graduation.
+Drawing together initiatives across the spectrum of fundraising, volunteering and outreach, the appeal aims to raise the aspirations of 11-25 year-olds, by:

 To truly have impact, we need to be ambitious.
 We analysed our past performance and challenged ourselves to go further, motivated by the drive to innovate, to put the beneficiaries at the heart of the appeal, and to bring donors and volunteers closer to the cause.